- About Us

 Because EDI automation removes some human involvement, the manpower can be shifted elsewhere.
 Give those humans who were typing in order numbers and routing POs other valuable assignments, such as maintaining a social media presence, trend research, blog writing, finding new businesses to partner with, checking out the competition, or anything else you can think of.

-If you desire to work with the leading fashion retailers, BOLD VAN can make sure you’re set up for success.
+BOLD VAN can make sure you’re set up for success in the apparel industry.
 If you’d like to give it a shot, or if you’re unhappy with your current EDI system, please know that BOLD VAN makes it simple.
 You’ll be in good hands as we implement our system quickly and seamlessly.

 To find out how to get started, contact BOLD VAN by calling 844-265-3777 or emailing firstname.lastname@example.org.